 This scenario is expected to be addressed by the WA BS class.
 It shall be noted, that WA BS class was defined also for FR2 operation.

-High speed train: TBD

-Highway scenario: TBD

-Urban Grid for Connected Car: TBD

-IAB: TBD

-Table 5.6-1: NR deployment scenarios for 7 – 24 GHz frequency range
+Table 5.6.3-1: NR deployment scenarios for 7 – 24 GHz frequency range